A flap chest of impressive sizes - antique

 Description

-Ancient Ribalta Marchigiana walnut cabinet from 1700 featuring a front with three large drawers, six small drawers for two orders, and secret compartments inside the calatoia.
-It is in good preserved condition.
+Ancient Ribalta Marchigiana walnut from 1700 featuring a front with three large drawers, six small drawers for two commissions, and secret compartments inside calatoia.
+It is in good condition.

-This is a fold-out chest of drawers in impressive size, veneered with walnut wood, decorated with cherry wood frames arranged in contrasting veins, surrounded by maple fillets, also reintroduced inside the calatoia, while the mirrors made of walnut burl are only present on the central decoration.
+This is a fold-out chest of drawers in impressive size, veneered with walnut wood, decorated with cherry wood frames arranged in contrasting veins, surrounded by maple fillets, also reconfigured inside calatoia, while the mirrors made of walnut burl are only present on the central decoration.

 The bureau dates from the second half of the 18th century and comes from a private residence in Ancona.

-Many styles characterize antique furniture, but we can highlight a few key ones.
-Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
+There are many styles characterizing antique furniture, but a few key ones stand out.
+Eclectic furniture is from the 19th century, during which the Biedermeier style was predominant.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+Next is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Unique materials were selectively used to emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance style was quite heavy and robust, using brown stains, moldings, strong bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially crucial when searching for a luxurious antique that suits your interior.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to the beauty of Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details